shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 Op-amp Implementation: Acoustics
 Next, to ensure that our microphone captures low-volume tones, we implemented a non-inverting op-amp to pick up audio signals.
 We first tested the our LM358AN op-amp was working correctly by setting up a non-inverting operational amplifier circuit shown in figure 11 and figure 12.
+R1 is 980 ohms, and R2 is 9.1k ohms.
+The expected gain is 1 + R2/R1 = 1 + 9100/980 = 10.285.

 ![](./AcousticPictures/SCHMicrophone.png)
 > Figure 10.
 Original Microphone Circuit from Lab Handout